 How to make Aloo Chana Curry

-Firstly, you fry the onion slices and the whole spices until the onions become translucent.
+Firstly, fry the onion slices and the whole spices until the onions become translucent.

-Secondly, you add in minced ginger-garlic and all other spices.
+Secondly, you add minced ginger-garlic and all other spices.

-Thirdly, the tomato goes into the spices, and you cook until you get a nice thick curry sauce with a little oil separated from the edges.
+Thirdly, the tomato goes into the spices, and you cook until you get a nice thick curry sauce with some oil separated from the edges.

 Fourthly, you put the chickpeas and tamarind juice/ paste in the sauce, give it a stir and cook further for about five minutes.

-Lastly, you add in the potatoes and some water, then continue cooking until the chickpeas and potatoes are fully cooked and soft.
+Lastly, add the potatoes and some water, then continue cooking.
+Until the chickpeas and potatoes are fully cooked and soft.

 Top tip: try to mash some of the chickpeas towards the end of your cooking when those lovely pulses are soft.
 This can enhance the flavour of your Aloo Chana.

 Thank you for reading the post.
 I hope you now want to try the recipe.
-When you do, it will be great if you could share what you think about this Aloo Chana in the comments below.
+When you do, it will be great if you could share what you think about this Aloo Chana in the comments below (leave a reply box).

-Before you go, don’t forget to check out my other recipes for inspiration.
+Last but not least, don’t forget to check out my other Pakistani vegan recipes for more inspiration.